 \section{A new family of counterexamples to Hendry's Conjecture}

-In this section, we describe a family of graphs (which turn out to be strongly chordal) for which Hendry's Conjecture fails to hold; that is, the graphs are Hamiltonian and chordal, but not cycle extendible.
+In this section, we describe a family of strongly chordal graphs for which Hendry's Conjecture fails to hold; that is, the graphs are Hamiltonian and chordal, but not cycle extendable.